CampbellCrowley/foundryvtt-sidebar-resizer/README.md

 # Sidebar Resizer and Chat Editor
 Allows users to resize the sidebar of Foundry VTT, including the Chat Popout.

-Given the extra space, this module also optionally adds the possibility of Formatting the Chat (Experimental).
+Adds the possibility of Formatting the Chat with a rich editor (Experimental).
 The formatter is disabled by default.

-Simply hover over the edge of the sidebar and a resize cursor should appear, drag to the size you prefer.
+Hover over the edge of the sidebar or the top of the chat, and a resize cursor should appear, drag to the size you prefer.
 Will remember the size, individual to the computer you are using.

 Originally created by VanceCole - Revived, improved, supported and maintained by @JeansenVaars